ENV590/env590.github.io/docs/modules/M3-generation-changes.md

 ## Learning Objectives

-In this module we will shift the discuss to electricity generation.
+In this module we will shift the discussion to electricity generation.
 The learning outcomes of this module are:

 * Understanding the definition and characteristics of distributed generation;
 * Learning the main differences between conventional and renewable generation;